isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

 <p style="font-size:20px; line-height:1.35;"><b>If the traveller's final destination country/region has a pre-departure test requirement, travellers are advised to take their pre-departure tests at the originating country as such testing services are not available during transit in Singapore.</b></p>

-<p style="font-size:20px; line-height:1.35;">Otherwise, transit travellers with a layover at Changi Airport of less than 24 hours do not have to take or present proof of havng taken a pre-departure test.</p>
+<p style="font-size:20px; line-height:1.35;">Otherwise, transit travellers with a layover at Changi Airport of less than 24 hours do not have to take or present proof of having taken a pre-departure test.</p>

 <div id="visa"></div>